rainite/cntk_pyspark/README.md

-# Walkthrough: Scoring a trained CNTK model with PySpark
+# Scoring a trained CNTK model with PySpark

+See the original github repository at: https://github.com/Azure-Samples/hdinsight-pyspark-cntk-integration, I changed some codes so that the project can run on a docker.

 This notebook demonstrates how a trained [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK/wiki) deep learning model can be applied to files in a distributed and scalable fashion using the [Spark Python API](http://spark.apache.org/docs/2.1.0/programming-guide.html) (PySpark).
 An image classification model pretrained on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset is applied to 10,000 withheld images.
 A sample of the images is shown below along with their classes: